 If in doubt, always frame your question as an IXY Question.

-When framing Questions, a gauge of relevance and importance is the Word Test: does a specific word crop up frequently in the arguments made by several Proponents?
-If, for example, most proponents on all sides of the Question use the term “legal” (“X is legal” or “X is not legal”) in their arguments, then framing the original Question as “Is X legal?” may have more relevance and importance than framing it, say, as “Is X justifiable? or “Is X moral?”
+When formulating the questions expressing the Issue, it is important to choose the most representative words: does a specific word crop up frequently in the positions/arguments made by several Proponents?
+If, for example, most proponents use the term “legal” (“X is legal” or “X is not legal”) in their arguments, then formulating the Issue as “Is X legal?” may have more relevance than formulating it as “Is X justifiable? or “Is X moral?”

 Identifying Positions For all IXY questions, there will be 4 standard position responses.

 - Affirmative: Yes, X is Y